heisdanielade/tool-log-analyzer/README.md

 ![Version](https://img.shields.io/badge/version-1.0.2-blue) ![Issues](https://img.shields.io/github/issues/heisdanielade/tool-log-analyzer)

 A Python command-line tool for parsing, filtering, summarizing, and exporting log files.
-Designed to handle multiple log formats with regex support and user-configurable preferences.
+Designed to handle multiple log formats with custom regex support and user-configurable preferences.

-#### ⚠️ Notice About Version 1.0.1
+#### ⚠️ Notice About Installation

-Version **1.0.1** contains unintended scripts and should **not be used**.
+Version **1.0.1** contains unintended scripts and **should not be used**.
 Please use **1.0.2 or later** for correct functionality.

 ## Features